 The museum holdings include costumes and textiles, decorative arts, Native American artifacts and archaeological material, political memorabilia, military objects, and domestic artifacts reflecting upon life in Maine.
 The diverse collection serves as the foundation for the Maine Historical Society exhibition program.

 Library holdings include, but are not limited to, books, newspapers, periodicals, manuscripts, archives, photographic materials, prints, broadsides, scrapbooks, maps, architectural and engineering drawings, research collections, and paper ephemera relating to the history of Maine and its people.
 The library also collects selected media formats such as microfilms, video tapes, DVDs, CD-ROMs and audio.

 Preference is given to acquisitions in the following areas: works of non-fiction concerning Maine history, biography and genealogy; works that document and interpret Maine's regional content, particularly in connection with New England and eastern Canada; reference works that assist in the research, documentation, and interpretation of all aspects of Collections; and selective historical fiction relating to Maine.

-Special Collections may also include manuscripts, archives, photographic materials, prints, broadsides, scrapbooks, maps, architectural and engineering drawings, and paper ephemera relating to the history of Maine and its people.
-Ideally, artifacts should be stable and in good condition, and MHS must be able to provide adequate care for it as determined by established, professional standards.
+Ideally, artifacts and collections should be stable and in good condition, and MHS must be able to provide adequate care as determined by established, professional standards.

 Contact Information - Museum Items